MartinM85/GraphMapiExplorer/README.md

 Use **Previous week** and **Next week** buttons to list events backward and forward.
 Use **Current week** to return to default.

-There is a filter where user can filter events by meeting duration.
-The filtering is applied to [PidLidAppointmentDuration](https://learn.microsoft.com/en-us/office/client-developer/outlook/mapi/pidlidappointmentduration-canonical-property) single-value extended property.

 Range for displayed events is one work week started on Monday.

 ![](assets/Events.png)